-Calendar year partnerships, LLCs and LLPs must file no later than March 15th annually.
-Fiscal year partnerships, LLCs and LLPs must file no later than the 15th day of the 3rd month following the end of the fiscal year.
+Calendar year partnerships, LLCs and LLPs must file no later than April 15th annually.
+Fiscal year partnerships, LLCs and LLPs must file no later than the 15th day of the 4th month following the end of the fiscal year.

-Extension of Time to File Return

-Mississippi will follow federal return filing and extended due dates.
-Taxpayers requesting an extension of time to file the return must remit the tax due with Form 83-180, on or before the due date of the return.
+Extension of Time to File Return: Taxpayers requesting an extension of time to file the return must remit the tax due with Form 83-180, on or before the due date of the return.
 The authorized extension of time to file does not extend the time for payment of the income or franchise tax due.
 Interest and penalty will apply on any underpayment of tax.